 Murder at Broad River Bridge.
 Atlanta, Ga.: Peachtree Publishers, c1981.

-Shipp's papers, consisting of columns, newsletters, and magazines that he wrote and edited from 1980-2009, are held at the Richard B. Russell Library for Political Research and Studies at the University of Georgia.
+A comprehensive collection of Bill Shipp's writings from 1980-2009 are held at the Richard B. Russell Library for Political Research and Studies at the University of Georgia.